About the author

 Is the internet connection shared with any other apartments?
 Is the accommodation on a dedicated WiFi box that you can access for any issues?
 Is the internet reliable?
 What speed is the internet?

-If the host wants your experience to be positive, especially when you tell them you will be working online, they will be honest.
+If the host wants your experience to be positive, they will be honest, especially when you tell them you will work online.

 There was only one occasion where the internet was not what the host had said, and a negative review was left for them.